SmitPatel-31/tf-aws-infra/README.md

 - Ensure IAM roles and policies are correctly configured to avoid permission issues.
 - Keep RDS credentials secure by storing them in AWS Secrets Manager.
 - Avoid exposing the database to the public for security reasons.
+- Monitor CloudWatch for application logs and performance metrics.